Manners and Etiquette in Canada: Language, Culture, and Tips

 Basic Etiquette

 There is a set of basic etiquette which should be followed irrespective of the country you are in.
-The most important of them are being punctual, or to be hygienic, or using humble words like please and sorry.
+The most important of them are being punctual, being hygienic, and using humble words like please and sorry.
 These are some of the basic things that are expected in Canada as well.

 Visiting Etiquette

-It is mandatory to have some basic etiquette while visiting someone stranger or known.
-First and foremost etiquette of visiting is that the host person should be aware and well-informed about your visiting details.
+It is mandatory to have some basic etiquette while visiting someone, stranger or known.
+First and foremost, the etiquette of visiting is that the host person should be aware and well-informed about your visiting details.

-Canadians are very particular about timing and schedule.
+• Canadians are very particular about timing and schedules.
 Reaching on time is also preferred by them and is considered polite behaviour.
-Getting late by 15 minutes, that too with information conveyed to the host is quite okay, but being late after 15 minutes is considered a rude and irresponsible attitude.
+Being 15 minutes late, with information conveyed to the host, is quite okay, but being late after 15 minutes is considered a rude and irresponsible attitude.
 Also, Canadians don’t like it if you reach earlier.
-In this case, 15 minutes is okay but more than that is considered presumptuous.
+In this case, 15 minutes is okay, but more than that is considered presumptuous.

-If you are taking someone along and the host is not informed about that, be ready to face the heat.
-Taking someone along, that too without any prior information is considered rude and annoying.
-Always inform and take permission regarding your companion.
+• If you are taking someone along and the host is not informed about that, be ready to face the heat.
+Taking someone along, that too without any prior information, is considered rude and annoying.
+Always inform and get permission regarding your companion.

-The shoes should be taken off at a certain place.
-Always inquire about the place of taking off the shoes.
+• The shoes should be taken off at a certain place.
+Always inquire about the place to take off your shoes.
 Never enter the living area with your shoes on.

 Dining and Eating Etiquette

-The dining etiquette is something which should be followed in whichever country you are in.
-Canadians generally follow a three meals a day schedule which may vary from family to family.
+Dining etiquette is something which should be followed in whichever country you are in.
+Canadians generally follow a three-meals-a-day schedule, which may vary from family to family.
 If you are invited for lunch or dinner, always be on time.

-Generally, table manners are quite relaxed and informal in Canada.
+• Generally, table manners are quite relaxed and informal in Canada.
 Never call a waiter by shouting or yelling.
 To call a waiter in Quebec, quietly say “Monsieur” or “S’il vous plate.”
-While calling a waitress, “Mademoiselle” is the word you can use.
+When calling a waitress, “Mademoiselle” is the word you can use.

-If you are invited at home, try helping the host in arranging and placing the food on the table.
+• If you are invited to someone’s home, try helping the host in arranging and placing the food on the table.
 Also, offer help in cleaning the table after eating.
-Always enquire first before entering the kitchen, generally, Canadians find it quite rude to enter the kitchen before any prior permission or information.
+Always enquire first before entering the kitchen, generally, Canadians find it quite rude to enter the kitchen before any for permission or getting information.

 Tipping Etiquette